 You can also use previously worked examples and old assessment items as practice.

-See Getting Started for tips on organising and prioritising your time, and find out about using the Study Period Planner and Activity Logs.
+- See Getting Started for tips on organising and prioritising your time, creating your own weekly and semester study plans, and active learning strategies.

 Check the latest on-campus Study Skills workshops.